MKLab-ITI/pygrank/documentation/graph_filters.md

 ### <kbd>RecursiveGraphFilter</kbd> AbsorbingWalks

 Implementation of partial absorbing random walks for Lambda = (1-alpha)/alpha diag(absorption vector).
-To determine parameters based on symmetricity principles, please use *SymmetricAbsorbingRandomWalks*.
+To determine parameters based on symmetricity principles, use *SymmetricAbsorbingRandomWalks*.
 The constructor initializes filter parameters.
 The filter can model PageRank for appropriate parameter values, but is in principle a generalization that allows custom absorption rates per node (when not given, these are I).

 Args: